donsmithsf/SQL/projects/Liquor Sales/Liquor Sales in Iowa - Notebook.md

 ![alt text](https://github.com/donsmithsf/sql/blob/main/projects/Liquor%20Sales/images/10-2.JPG "Title")

-For full data output, see [sheet 10](https://docs.google.com/spreadsheets/d/10UyaPNjSQ5P8mbF65DzHEpd5mrrnMyNY/edit#gid=1409709480).
+&rarr; For full data output, see [sheet 10](https://docs.google.com/spreadsheets/d/10UyaPNjSQ5P8mbF65DzHEpd5mrrnMyNY/edit#gid=1409709480).

 ### 11. How many stores have more than $2,000,000 in total sales?
 How many stores have an average bottle price greater than $20?